 (The + -5 after the MFD is how much it the capacitor tolerance is rated to go up or down.)

-Testing a HVAC capacitor is done with a HVAC multi meter, the multi meter must be cable of reading the range that a HVAC capacitor can have.
+Testing an HVAC capacitor is done with an HVAC multi-meter; the multi-meter must be cable of reading the range that an HVAC capacitor can have.
 Many small electronic meters do not have this range.

-Here I am using the Fieldpeice HS36 multi meter with an Amp clamp.
+Here I am using the Fieldpiece HS36 multi-meter with an Amp clamp.

 This test is being done on a Dual Run Capacitor 55+5 MFD (uf).
-The multi meter is on Farads and the leads are on C and FAN (positive and negative do not matter).
-The lower number is for the fan motor which is rated at 5 MFD (uf), and it reads 5.3 MFD (uf) so it is good.
-The leads C to Herm can be read also which would be for the compressor.
+The multi-meter is on Farads, and the leads are on C and FAN (positive and negative do not matter).
+The lower number is for the fan motor, which is rated at 5 MFD (uf), and it reads 5.3 MFD (uf), so it is good.
+The leads C to Herm can also be read, which would be for the compressor.

 How To Replace a Start Run Capacitor